 [Questions for ICG consideration in this step:

 Is the list above complete?
 What else belongs here?

+[I suggest adding a couple of bullets on the level of consensus/support & the extent of inclusiveness and openness of the process.
+Both issues are not easy to test nor do they have a binary result, yet I believe both are important to note and check.]

 How should we handle this step procedurally?
 Should we delegate step 1 to one ICG member or a small group for each proposal, to conduct the analysis and report back to the group to review (as we’ve done with documents, secretariat, etc.)?]

+[I believe all ICG members should be equally involved in all proposals.
+It is important to have a holistic view.
+It also avoids any gaps in the overall outcome.
+Yet it is good to have a lead who holds the pen, ensures continuous progress, compile all comments and remarks made by ICG members and make sure they are accurately reflected (or resolved if conflicting/contradicting).
+So basically I'm in favour of one team and a different lead for each proposal.]

 2. Unified proposal assessment